 Afterwards, make a rough sketch of the layout of your new home.
 This will not only make it quicker to sort through your belongings once you get them, but it will also make the job easier for the man with van if you decide to hire help.

-If, by chance, you still have items which you wish to take with you, but do not fit into the layout of your new place, think about moving some of your belongings into storage.
+If, by chance, you still have items that you wish to take with you, but do not fit into the layout of your new place, think about moving some of your belongings into storage.
 This is the best option for items, which you do not use regularly and still want to keep, such as heirlooms, winter gear and other seasonal items.
 Most removals companies also offer storage solutions, which is very convenient if you want to transport all of your possessions in one go and save time and money in the process.

 It’s moving day!
 Don’t forget to keep yourself hydrated and take regular breaks.
 Relocation is always stressful and it does take a long time, so rushing through the process won’t do you any good and it can even cause injuries.
 Before you set out for your new home, label all of your belongings accordingly and make sure you seal the boxes well.
 If you feel that moving by yourself is too cumbersome a task, you can always rely on the Fantastic Removals team to help you out with your house move.